ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/how-to/start-stop-indexing-and-get-indexing-status.http.markdown

 # Commands : How to start or stop indexing and get indexing status?

-Following commands have been created to enable user to toggle indexing and retrieve indexing status:
+Following endpoints have been created to enable user to toggle indexing and retrieve indexing status:
 - [StartIndexing](../../../client-api/commands/how-to/start-stop-indexing-and-get-indexing-status#startindexing)
 - [StopIndexing](../../../client-api/commands/how-to/start-stop-indexing-and-get-indexing-status#stopindexing)
 - [GetIndexingStatus](../../../client-api/commands/how-to/start-stop-indexing-and-get-indexing-status#getindexingstatus)

 {PANEL:StartIndexing}

-This methods starts indexing, if it was previously stopped.
+Starts indexing, if it was previously stopped.

 ### Syntax